 Bananas are a delicious and portable snack that delivers energy-boosting carbs and a nice amount of potassium.
 What prevents bananas from being the perfect recovery food?
 They don’t deliver the protein your muscles need.
 The fix?
 Our ridiculously easy chocolate banana ice cream featuring only three ingredients, including Openfit Plant-Based Nutrition Shake.

 Chocolate-dipped frozen bananas are an all-American classic treat that have been around for nearly 80 years.
 They were popular in southern California during the 1940s, then again on the TV show Arrested Development some 60 years later.

 Our chocolate banana ice cream is a protein-packed improvement on this boardwalk favorite.
 You’ll love every cool, naturally sweetened bite!

 You don’t need a fancy ice cream maker to whip up this frozen treat.
 A simple food processor will do just fine.
-Just toss frozen banana chunks in the food processor with a couple of scoops of Openfit Plant-Based Protein Shake and some almond milk, blend, and serve ASAP.
+Just toss frozen banana chunks in the food processor with a couple of scoops of Openfit Plant-Based Nutrition Shake and some almond milk, blend, and serve ASAP.